Mohamed-Daoud/GCData-Project/README.md

 ### Script output

 ##### Two files are produced tidyData.csv and tidyDataAverage.csv
-Check the CodeBook.md for details
+Check the CodeBook.md for more details about those files